 We were dumbstruck by the beauty of this holy place in this quiet prairie town.

-In this church is found the most valuable painting in North Dakota, pictured below.
+Within this church is the most valuable painting in North Dakota, pictured below.

 Painted by the famous Czech artist, Alfons Mucha (1860-1939), in recent years the painting was sent to Canada for restoration at substantial cost.
 It now looks like a brand new painting.